 Test: Part 1 – SPIVA Results

-To begin our test we will utilize the 2018 year end Risk Adjusted SPIVA scorecard provided by S&P Dow Jones Indices.
-The Risk-Adjusted SPIVA Scorecard measures the performance of actively managed funds against their benchmarks on a risk-adjusted basis, using net-of-fees and gross-of-fees returns.
-Risk adjusted performance in SPIVA is measured by the Sharpe Ratio (i.e., higher = better) and evaluates results over 3 distinct time periods: 5 years, 10 years and 15 years.
-For purposes of our study, we will utilize these SPIVA findings to evaluate our philosophy on active vs passive fund selection.
+Risk-adjusted performance in SPIVA is measured by the Sharpe Ratio (i.e., higher = better) and evaluates results over three distinct time periods: five years, 10 years, and 15 years.
+For purposes of our study, we will utilize these SPIVA findings to evaluate our philosophy on active vs. passive fund selection.

-- Benchmarks outperformed US Equity Funds 81%-95% of the time, depending on whether looking at 5, 10- or 15-year periods
+- Benchmarks outperformed U.S. Equity Funds 81% to 95% of the time, depending on whether looking at five, ten, or 15-year periods

-These findings corroborate our thesis and support our rationale for taking a passive approach in equities and a diversified active/passive approach to fixed income.
-We believe we have sourced active managers that deliver alpha, net of fees, but careful analysis and ongoing monitoring is recommended.
+These findings confirm our thesis.
+This research supports our rationale for taking a passive approach to equities and a diversified active/passive approach to fixed income.

 Test: Part 2 – Quantitative Analysis